BalaramMahato1/12310920-COIT20261-2026T1/Week-2.md

 3. Ping from the host C to host B by changing the count.
    ![GNS3 Screenshot](./File/Week2/Screenshots/Week2-Ping-Basic-12310920-Count.png)

-4. Ping from the host C to host B by changing the Interval.
+4. Ping from the host C to host B by changing the interval.
    ![GNS3 Screenshot](./File/Week2/Screenshots/Week2-Ping-Basic-12310920-Interval.png)

-5. Ping from the host C to host B by changing the count.
+5. Ping from the host C to host B by changing the size.
    ![GNS3 Screenshot](./File/Week2/Screenshots/Week2-Ping-Basic-12310920-Size.png)

 6. Ping from the host C to host B by combined options.